haskell-servant/servant/doc/tutorial/install.rst

 --------

-`Nix <https://nixos.org/nix/>`_ users should feel free to take a look at the `nix/shell.nix` file in the repository and use it to provision a suitable environment to build and run the examples.
+`Nix <https://nixos.org/nix/>`_ users should feel free to take a look at the `flake.nix` file in the repository and use it to provision a suitable environment to build and run the examples.

 Note for Ubuntu users